 The Oonopidae are hunting spiders.
-The drawing on the left shows the typical arrangement of their eyes as seen looking down from above the spider.
+The drawing below shows the typical arrangement of their eyes as seen looking down from above the spider.
 Female spiders in this family do not have a sclerotized epigyne.

 Although there are only 2 species in this family in the U. K., a few species have been recently introduced with plants, but can survive only in heated environments.